DanielVanNoord/AlpacaDiscoveryTests/README.md

 A Client broadcasts a UDP packet containing the discovery message on the discovery port.
 Devices listening for broadcasts on this port respond directly to the Client with the response message.
 Clients pull the Alpaca API port from the message and then can query the management API for details about the Device.

-For IPv6 this is achieved using multicast.
+For IPv6 this is achieved using multicast instead of broadcast.

 Clients may receive responses from multiple devices.
 They should be able to gracefully convey this information to the end user.